Thinking about giving up your pet?

 Across England, Wales, Scotland and Northern Ireland it is a legal requirement for all dogs to be microchipped.

-This allows local authorities to trace stray, abandoned or stolen dogs and reunite them with their owners.
+This allows local authorities to trace stray, abandoned or stolen dogs and cats and reunite them with their owners.
 The legislation is also anticipated to help identify the owners of troublesome dogs.

-All dogs must be chipped by the breeder with the breeder’s details recorded on the microchip.
-Once you have brought your new puppy home you must update the details on it to be your own and keep them up to date to ensure it can always be returned to you if lost.
+They must be chipped by the breeder with the breeder’s details recorded on the microchip.
+Once you have brought your new puppy or kitten home you must update the details on it to be your own and keep them up to date to ensure it can always be returned to you if lost.

-The penalty for failing to have your dog microchipped is a fine of up to £500.
+The penalty for failing to have your dog or cat microchipped is a fine of up to £500.

 Microchipping is recommended for all pets, but there are no current plans to make microchipping compulsory for any other species.